IuliiaKonovalova/frontend_mentor_sunnyside-agency-landing-page-main/README.md

 # Frontend Mentor - Sunnyside agency landing page

+The project was based on the challenge provided by [Frontend Mentor](https://www.frontendmentor.io).

+This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).

+## The design provided

 ![Design preview for the Sunnyside agency landing page coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋